Moments of traces of circular beta-ensembles: Moment inequalities for circular beta-ensembles

-Take $\beta=2$ in (a) and (b) of Theorem \ref{face}, then $A=1$ and $B=1.$ The two results recover the result of Diaconis and Evans in (\ref{DiaEvans}).
-Further, letting $n\to\infty$ in (a) and (b) of Theorem \ref{face}, we see that $A$ and $B$ (depending on $n$) converge to $1;$ letting $m\to\infty$ in (c) of the theorem, then the last term in (c) goes to $0.$ So we obviously have the following results. \begin{coro}\lbl{main} Let the conditions be as in Theorem \ref{face}.
-Then, for any $\beta>0,$
+Take $\beta=2$ in (a) and (b) of Theorem~\ref{face}, then $A=1$ and $B=1$.
+The two results recover the result of Diaconis and Evans in (\ref{DiaEvans}).
+Further, letting $n\to\infty$ in (a) and (b) of Theorem~\ref{face}, we see that $A$ and $B$ (depending on $n$) converge to $1$; letting $m\to\infty$ in (c) of the theorem, then the last term in (c) goes to $0$.
+So we obviously have the following results.